Code-Institute-Submissions/personal-portfolio-1/README.md

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Contact Form - allows users to send a message to discuss possible jobs or projects, by having them fill out the input fields in the contact section.
-- ...
+-

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.